hynek/svcs/docs/core-concepts.md

 ## Registries

 A **{class}`svcs.Registry`** allows registering factories for types.
-A registry should live as long as your application lives.
+A registry should live as long as your application lives and there should be only one per application.
 Its only job is to store and retrieve factories along with some metadata.

 It is possible to register either factory callables or values: